 Saving Money on Hotel Costs

 - Simply choosing the hotel with the lowest daily rate can be a costly mistake.
 Parking fees, resort fees, WiFi fees and fitness center fees will increase your total bill, while free breakfasts and any other things such as discount tickets can lower it.
-They're all included in the Disneyland Hotel Profiles.

 Before you start calculating, make a few general decisions about your trip: